 13 Creepy Vintage Movies Perfect for Halloween Binging

 You’ve already watched Dracula, Frankenstein’s Monster, and probably an old werewolf flick or two.
 What next?
 You don’t have to turn to the typical Halloween horror films.
 So obvious.
 Thinking beyond the 3-C’s of scary movies- clowns, cults, and cornfields (let’s add “chainsaws” and “Chuckie” while we’re at it)- is a world of suspense, creativity, sophisticated characters, and unconventional humor.
 Let’s keep the vintage fun going!
 So maybe you’re feeling a little kooky.
 A little goose-bumpy.
 And definitely a little chic.
 Whatever your mood, there’s a movie that fits!
-Here’s a list of thirteen vintage creepy movies so fantastic you’ll be dying to cue a few up!
-So go grab two or three from this list, make some popcorn, and settle in for some Halloween binging!
+Here’s a list of thirteen vintage creepy Halloween movies so fantastic you’ll be dying to cue a few up!
+So go grab two or three from this list, make some popcorn, and settle in for a binge!

 1. Wait Until Dark (1967)